nancyshackelford/Shackelford-lab/Protocols/README.md

 ### Repository description --

 This repository includes lab protocols of the Restoration Futures Laboratory at the University of Victoria.
 Lab protocols are updated and maintained regularly.
+Finalized versions are stored in the Open Science Facilities (https://osf.io/xwngp/), though are still under active development when needed.

 ***